apache/www-site/content/foundation/how-it-works/index.md

 However sometimes internal private mail lists are necessary.
 You must never divulge information from such a list in public without the express permission of the list.
+The participants on the private list know and understand that subscribers to the list (and ASF Members) may read their content, but they have **not** provided consent for others to read the content they send to the list.
+This consent is required before delivering mailing list content to other persons or third party services.

+Even with consent, the Foundation needs a signed DPA with that third party to ensure that the materials are handled properly, with the Foundation's concerns in mind.

 Also never copy an email between private and public lists (no Cc).
 Such an event would go beyond the normal need for email etiquette and would be a serious breach of confidence.
 It could have serious ramifications, causing unnecessary confusion and ill-informed discussion.